IthacaCollege/AutoPilot-OSDTS-Scripts/readme.md

+Main goal to use this script (after modification) to check if a device is enrolled already and check the group tag assigned to the device and match to the $grouptag = $args[0] set in Script2.
+If the device is found and the group tag do not match to set the group tag.
+If the device is not found run the rest of this script as is** Maybe..

+Old README

 This is a fork of the https://github.com/windows-admins/Intune/tree/main/TaskSequenceFiles repo.

 Modifications made were to make the script wait for the profile assignment in Intune to complete and use a parameter for the group tag instead of hardcoding it.
 This way you can configure the group tag for each task sequence without having to edit the script each time.